 Step 6: Apply several thin coats of polish

 To prevent polish from wearing through, Aaron recommends applying several coats of polish—ideally, three—making sure they aren’t too thick.
-Make sure you’ve selected from the list of the best nail polish.
+Make sure you’ve selected from the list of the best nail polish (including non-toxic nail polishes).
 Aaron has a tip for gel polish lovers, too (apart from using the best gel nail polish): “If you’re using gel polish, make sure to apply each coat very thinly and that the nails are properly cured in the light,” she adds.
 Down the road, if you can’t get back to the salon, here’s how to remove gel nail polish at home.

 Step 7: Add some Dry Drops

 No one wants to spend ten minutes without the use of their hands waiting for their nail polish to dry.
 Enter these miracle Dry Drops from Olive and June.
 Like all their products, it’s vegan and cruelty-free, and jojoba (pronounced “ho-ho-ba”) oil gives your nails a gorgeous shine.
 Best of all, it dries nail polish to the touch in 80 seconds!
 Just squeeze a drop or two onto your nails, wait just over a minute, and voila!
 You’re good to go.

 Step 8: Incorporate a hydrating aftercare